intuition-dev/intuDocs/slides/slides.md

 ---
 How to get Started:

-### Full docs are online in github, and at www.INTUITION.DEV
+### Full docs are online in github, and at www.INTU.DEV
 ### For example: `npm i -g intu`

 ---

-### :arrow_right:: Paid($) rapid prototyping class offered, via Skype:
+Paid($) rapid prototyping class offered, via Skype:
-> We build your projec to your spec together, that you could maintain by yourself!
+:arrow_right: We build your project to your spec together, that you could maintain by yourself!
+Train the trainer:
+- SEO, CDN
+- Standard custom elements w/ binding
+- CRUD & ViewModel
+- Cross platform (Mobile)
+- Maintenance and Iterative development
+- SQL and FTS
+- Lazy loading
 ---
 Did you miss anything shown?
-### - SEO and 3 Steps (Discovery)
+#### - SEO and 3 Steps (Discovery)
-### - Standard Web Components
+#### - Standard Web Components
-### - CRUD (w/ ViewModel and APIs)
+#### - CRUD (w/ ViewModel and APIs)
-### - PhoneGap / Native is same code base
+#### - PhoneGap / Native is same code base
-### - Maintenance iterations reduce cost
+#### - Maintenance iterations reduce cost
-### - INTUITION is built in Pug language
+#### - INTUITION.DEV is built in Pug language
 ---

-## Software will eat the world: The digital revolution.
+> Software will eat the world: The digital revolution!
-### We just need to make more software: better and faster.
+### We just need to make more, better and faster.

 ---

 <!-- *template: invert -->
-#  ==INTUITION.DEV==
+#  ==INTU.DEV==

-#### "INTUITION.DEV is an open source tool for pro developers w/ 10 fold productivity; via low-code application development, cross-platform static-generator, and a built-in WebAdmin editor - facilitating maintenance by end users."
+#### "INTUITION.DEV is an open source tool for pro developers w/ 10 fold productivity; via automation, low-code, cross-platform static-generator, and a built-in WebAdmin editor - facilitating app maintenance by end users."
 ![80% center](good_cheap_fast.png)